Do you need to find out more about California Vehicle Code Section 20001: Felony Hit and Run?

 The following examples can be used to understand VC 20001 charges:

 A woman is out driving.
-She crosses an intersection after her light turns red and hits another vehicle in the side.
-She can see that the driver of the other vehicle is limp and bleeding against the window.
+She crosses an intersection after her light turns red and hits another vehicle on the side.
+She can see the other vehicle’s driver limp and injured against the window.
 Afraid of the charges she will face, the woman reverses and flees the scene.
-She could be charged with felony hit and run.
+She could be charged with a felony hit and run.

 A man takes his car out for a spin on the weekend.
 While driving, he brushes a motorcycle.
-The motorcyclist ends up thrown off the bike, tumbling across the road and not moving.
-The man panics and does not think anyone saw him hit the driver, so he continues on.
+The motorcyclist throws off the bike, tumbling across the road and not moving.
+The man panics and does not think anyone saw him hit the driver, so he continues.
 He could face VC 20001 charges.

 The Help You Need after a Felony Hit and Run Charge